dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/dependency-properties-overview.md

 ## Prerequisites

 This article assumes basic knowledge of the .NET type system and object-oriented programming.
 To follow the examples in this article, it helps to understand XAML and know how to write WPF applications.
-For more information, see [Walkthrough: My first WPF desktop application](../get-started/create-app-visual-studio.md).
+For more information, see [Tutorial: Create a new WPF app with .NET](../get-started/create-app-visual-studio.md).

 ## Dependency properties and CLR properties